The cohomology of virtually torsion-free solvable groups of finite rank

-Our purpose in defining the class $\mathfrak{C}(G, \pi)$ and enunciating Corollary 3.8 is to apply the corollary to the integral homology of a nilpotent normal subgroup of a torsion-free $\pi$-minimax group in place of the module $A$.
+Our purpose in defining the class $\mathfrak{C}(G, \pi)$ and enunciating Lemma 2.6 is to apply the lemma to the integral homology of a nilpotent normal subgroup of a torsion-free solvable group with finite rank and spectrum $\pi$ in place of the module $A$.
 To this end, we require the following property.